 Flexible payment plans are available.

-This program offers a structured path from foundational skills to advanced techniques in cybersecurity.
-As you move through each level, you’ll apply your learning to practical projects that mirror the kind of work cybersecurity professionals do on the job, such as identifying threats, testing vulnerabilities, and securing systems.
+This program offers a structured path from foundational cybersecurity skills to advanced cyber defense techniques.
+As you progress through each level, you’ll apply your learning to practical projects that reflect the kinds of challenges cybersecurity professionals face on the job, from identifying vulnerabilities and securing systems to investigating incidents and responding to cyber threats.

 03-06